OliveiraLands/cofoundry/README.md

 ## Fork version for MySQL - not working yet.
 In migration process...

-This work is to convert this project to work with MySQL Server
+This work is to convert this project to work with MySQL Server - Any help are welcome !

 ![Cofoundry](https://www.cofoundry.org/content/images/external/logo_for_github_readme.png)